AlejandroHCarrillo/curso-git/README.md

 git rebase -i HEAD~4

 Al usar el parametro -i indicamos que sea INTERACTIVO, lo cual nos abre un editor con los commits especificados en el HEAD, osea 4.
-Todos los commits tienen la palabra "pick", ademas muestra
+Todos los commits tienen la palabra "pick", ademas muestra las siguientes opciones:

+´´´
+# Rebase 7402030..cf4caf7 onto 7402030 (2 commands)
+#
+# Commands:
+# p, pick = use commit
+# r, reword = use commit, but edit the commit message
+# e, edit = use commit, but stop for amending
+# s, squash = use commit, but meld into previous commit
+# f, fixup = like "squash", but discard this commit's log message
+# x, exec = run command (the rest of the line) using shell
+# d, drop = remove commit
+#
+# These lines can be re-ordered; they are executed from top to bottom.
+#
+# If you remove a line here THAT COMMIT WILL BE LOST.
+#
+# However, if you remove everything, the rebase will be aborted.
+#
+# Note that empty commits are commented out
+´´´

 # Enlazar a repositorio remoto
 El repositorio de git puede ser enlazado a repositorios remotos en servidores publicos o privados que nos permiten mantener el codigo seguro en la nube.